Dantoon/Robot_RRT/README.md

 Map goal however has to be published to /map_goal as a geometry_msg/Pose.
 <pre><code>$ rostopic pub /map_goal geometry_msgs/Point -- 20 5 0</code></pre>
 At the moment only visual and generates only one path per execution.

+Right now the only things visualized are the start and goal points, and the path points calculated by the forward projection.
+Visualization is sent to /treepoints as markers.